marcantondahmen/sortable-tree/README.md

 ## The Tree Object

-The tree object represents the collection of nodes and allows for retrieving nodes by GUID or values from the initial dataset.
+The tree object represents the collection of nodes and allows for retrieving nodes by id or values from the initial dataset.

 ### Tree Methods